Non Profits (1000-5000) January 2026

 Engaged people are emotionally committed to their organization.
 These people stay at their organizations longer and are more productive and effective.
 Successful organizations have more engaged employees.

-This is in the bottom 43% compared with other industries.
+This is in the top 50% compared with other industries.

 How does Non Profits (1000-5000) compare?

-On the lower side, people in Non Profits (1000-5000) had much lower favorable scores than average in Action, Feedback & Recognition, and Leadership.
+On the lower side, people in Non Profits (1000-5000) had much lower favorable scores than average in Action, Collaboration & Communication, and Company Performance.

-People in Non Profits (1000-5000) were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 24% of people disagreeing (+8% above average).
+People in Non Profits (1000-5000) were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 15% of people disagreeing (+2% above average).

 Which questions matter the most?